 I've been a part of the music scene as far back as the late Seventies; working for Galgano Records, one of the largest music distributors in the Midwest. first as a summer job after school, then much later in life as Sales Rep as an adult.

-In the late Eighties, early Nineties while attending Columbia college where I studied graphic art, I created a comic book series called “Sid Somebody” for my own publication, F.U.S.H (Falling Up Stairs Haphazardly) Comix.
-Sid would soon appear in an Indie and Underground music magazine, Progressive alternatives.
+I created a comic book series called “Sid Somebody” for my own publication, F.U.S.H (Falling Up Stairs Haphazardly) Comix, while attending Columbia college where I studied graphic art, the character I named Sid would soon appear in a few Indie and Underground music magazines, such as Progressive alternatives, a monthly underground music zine in Chicago.
 Now I was a published underground cartoonist.
 In fact the cartoon character that embodies this website, is Sid.

-That summer, Alligator records photographer Eugene Kimmons rolled the dice and took me under his wing to shoot the blues festival.
-The excitement of being in the pit for the first time was made more memorable when I met the one and only Paul Natkin, once again, shooting the legendary blues great, Luther Allison.
+The summer of 1995, Alligator records photographer Eugene Kimmons rolled the dice and took me under his wing to shoot the chicago blues festival.
+The excitement of being in the pit for the first time was made more memorable when I met the one and only Paul Natkin once again, while shooting the legendary blues great, Luther Allison.
 Those images I shot from the festival helped land me the job as Event Photographer for US99 country radio(WUSN), opening a whole new world for me as a creative;

 Many shutter clicks later, you can find me in the small town of White Sulphur Springs, West Virginia where I currently reside.
 Though I am no longer shooting large events,I am now making the time on a series of medium format images for some personal projects I'd had on the back burners for way to long,